mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

      .. note::

         Only taken into account at ipython start-up.
-It is ignored if LaDa is launched within python.
+It is ignored if Pylada is launched within python.

 .. _dftcrystal-config: